Jolyon Palmer: Formula Palmer Audi (2007–2008)

 In 2007, Palmer moved to the series which his father, Jonathan, created nine years before.
 He finished 12th on debut at Silverstone, and his results gradually improved with him taking two wins (one at Brands Hatch and one at Oulton Park) and two pole positions at Brands, on his way to tenth in the championship.
 He missed the final two rounds of the championship, due to an abdominal injury suffered in a quad bike accident at his home in West Sussex, in which he nearly died as he lost a kidney, punctured a lung, suffered liver damage and lost a lot of blood.

-He recovered in time for the start of the 2008 season, in which he was a championship challenger right up until the last few races of the season.
+Palmer recovered in time for the start of the 2008 season, in which he was a championship challenger right up until the last few races of the season.
 Palmer secured one win (at the overseas race at Spa) and 11 podiums along with three pole positions and ended up just 22 points behind Jason Moore, in third place.
 The Autumn Trophy and the FPA Shootout also brought third places for Palmer, taking three podiums from the six races.